eclipse-theia/theia/doc/Developing.md

 ## Run the browser-based example application

-We can start the application with:
+We can start the application from examples/browser directory with:

     npm start